kumu/docs/guides/organizations.md

 ## Convert an existing account to an organization

-To convert your personal account to an organization account, you can follow the steps above to create a new organization, and then you'll need to transfer your personal projects into the organization.
+To convert your personal account to an organization, you can follow the steps above to create a new organization, and then you'll need to transfer your personal projects into the organization.
 To do that, check out [our guide on transferring projects](/faq/how-do-i-transfer-a-project.html).